brandenlopez-909/brandenlopez-909.Github.io/_posts/2019-07-29-GroupProject.md

 ```
 ![1](/assets/img/unnamed-chunk-5-1.png)

-Above we saw that tempature is the data that will be best for using a linear model.
+Above we saw that tempature is the data, that will be best for using a linear model.
 To further verify this we must disect the relationship each variable has with one another.
-This will show us the general shape variables take when compared to one another.
+This will show us the general shape variables take when compared to one another, which is crucial when determining how to model data.

 The scatterplot matrix is useful for showing how two variables correlate and impact each other.
 It iss useful for transforming variables to fit our model.
-Viewing this, we see that many data types against one anothe have a linear fit, while other variables follow logarithmic shapes, or shapes we cannot describe.
+Viewing this, we see that many data types against one another have a linear fit, while other variables follow logarithmic shapes, or shapes we cannot describe.

 ``` r
 scatterplotMatrix(~ y + temp + windspeed + hum + factor(season) + factor(mnth) + factor(holiday) + factor(weekday) + factor(workingday) + factor(weathersit) , data =day)